1. How do I apply for the JET Program?

 - Final interview results are announced (notification is sent to those applicants who are selected as either a shortlisted participant or alternate, as well as to those who are not selected).

-- Once participation on the Programme has been confirmed by the shortlisted participant and placement has been decided, placement notification results are sent by the embassy or consulate.
+- Once participation on the Program has been confirmed by the shortlisted participant and placement has been decided, placement notification results are sent by the embassy or consulate.

 - Q&A sessions and preliminary training sessions are held for selected participants at the embassy and consulate.